Geometry Optimisation

 : The endpoints of the NEB path are frozen'perpendicular'

-: The endpoints of the NEB path minimised perpendicular to the NEB path.
-Their distance to the nearest other point is kept fixed.
+: The endpoints of the NEB path are minimised perpendicular to the NEB path, but their distance to the nearest other point is kept fixed.

 - nimages